ABOUT ROCKY MOUNTAIN WILDLIFE SERVICES

 Once you have a good estimate on the number of burrows out there, multiply that by the appropriate per burrow fee.
 Add in the trip charge and you will have a pretty good estimate of the cost for fumigation.

 It is always best to treat the entire prairie dog colony rather than just a portion of it.
 Treating only part of a colony will guarantee that prairie dogs will return and keep your land active.
 If possible, organize all landowners in the area to treat the prairie dog colony at once.
-It will save you both a little money and a lot of effort.
+It will save you all a little money and a lot of effort.

 If you have a neighbor that can’t afford to participate, it may pay in the long term to treat the neighbor’s land.
 The extra expense may pay off if you can get rid of the entire colony rather than treating your portion of the colony year after year, for the foreseeable future.